vasko87/osiv-memlab-tests/README.md

   -     memlab run --scenario path/to/scenario.js --work-dir run/results --headful

     To use arguments url and loop iteration amount(do not mix the order of arguments!).
-  -     memlab run --scenario SC1_openVPGoSenTabGoDossierTabCloseVP.js --work-dir run/results --url https://osiv-pstest.ivnet.ch --loop 30 --headful
+  -     memlab run --scenario SC1_openDifferentVPGoSenTabGoDossierTabCloseVP.js --work-dir run/results --url https://osiv-pstest.ivnet.ch --loop 30 --headful --errorHandling false

 ## Flow
 The Flow is as follows: